 Gloucester History Festival 2016 was a huge success – thank you to everyone who attended the many events that took place across the city.

-The next festival will be 2-17 September 2017.
-Keep these dates free in your diary and we’ll be posting details about all the events planned nearer the time.
+The next festival will be 2-17 September 2017 and the theme for this year is ‘Revolution & Innovation’.
+Make a note in your diary to keep these dates free and we’ll be posting details about all the events planned nearer the time.

 With a rare chance to see inside some of Gloucester’s most remarkable buildings, the Festival is set to bring Gloucester’s extraordinary history to life.